 When it comes to further education, there’s no escaping the fact we have to borrow some money.
 University tuition fees cost thousands, and there’s little in the way of financial help.
 The most common route to lending is by taking out student loans.

 These days, student loans can often reach five-figure sums.
 When people graduate from university, they have to find a way of paying their student loan debt back.
-As you can imagine, it’s a hard struggle if you’re looking for work or already have debt to pay.
+As you can imagine, it’s a hard struggle if you’re looking for work or already have a debt to pay.

 The good news is there are plenty of simple ways to clear a student loan debt.
 For the most part, the answer is to use different approaches to paying the money back.
 If you’ve got a student loan you need to clean, take a look at these handy examples to help you get started: